National Flower Show Coming to Durham November 6-7, 2021

 “King’s Joy” grown by Jeff MacDonald.
 Photo: Eileen Halcrow

-The Central Carolina Chrysanthemum Society is a Tax Exempt Non-Profit whose objectives are to educate amateur and commercial growers in gardening techniques that increase the propagation and cultivation of chrysanthemums; and to encourage the display of chrysanthemumsin home and public gardens.
+The Central Carolina Chrysanthemum Society is a Tax Exempt Non-Profit whose objectives are to educate amateur and commercial growers in gardening techniques that increase chrysanthemums' propagation and cultivation and encourage the display of chrysanthemumsin home and public gardens.
 Press release including photographs available at the Central Carolina Chrysanthemum Society’s website www.carolinamums.org